Bites and Scratches

 Article Translations: (Spanish)

 Animal bites and scratches, even minor ones, can sometimes lead to complications.
-Whether the animal is a family pet (in kids, most animal bites are from dogs) or a creature from the wild, scratches and bites can carry disease.
+Whether the animal is a family pet (in kids, most animal bites that are reported are from dogs) or a creature from the wild, scratches and bites can carry disease.

 Some bites, especially from cats, can get infected by bacteria from the animal's mouth.
 And cat scratch disease, a bacterial infection, can develop from a cat scratch (usually from a kitten) even if the scratch site doesn't look infected.
 Some animals — such as bats, raccoons, and foxes — can spread rabies.

 Kids whose tetanus shots are not up to date will need a shot (post-exposure tetanus prophylaxis) after an animal bite to prevent tetanus infection.